Episodic Falling Syndrome (Muscle Hypertonicity): Cavaliers Collapse Suddenly After Exercise

 Treatment

-Some temporary improvement has been observed following treatment with a benzodiazepine drug called diazepam (Valium).
-In a study concluded in 2003, a group of affected cavaliers was treated with another benzodiazepine drug, clonazepam (Klonopin, Rivotril), which is a drug used to treat humans for hereditary hyperexplexia or hyperekplexia ("startle disease").
-Both diazepam and clonazepam enhance GABA neurotransmission.
+In a study concluded in 2002, a group of affected cavaliers was treated with another benzodiazepine drug, clonazepam (Klonopin, Rivotril), which is a drug used to treat humans for hereditary hyperexplexia or hyperekplexia ("startle disease").
+Both diazepam and clonazepam enhance gamma-aminobutyric acid (GABA) neurotransmission.
 However, clonazepam is more potent than diazepam in equivalent doses, and clonazepam has more anti-convulsant effects.
-In the 2003 study, with clonazepam treatment (at 0.5 mg/kg tid), the episodes decreased in frequency from between 25 and 30 per week to as few as one every two to three months.
+In the 2002 study, with clonazepam treatment (at 0.5 mg/kg tid), the episodes decreased in frequency from between 25 and 30 per week to as few as one every two to three months.
 After two years of treatment with clonazepam, dogs in the study were described as clinically normal.
-It has been reported that CKCSs tend to be less responsive to diazepam than other breeds, but that cavaliers can markedly improve with clonazepam.
+It has Dr. Jacques Penderisbeen reported that CKCSs tend to be less responsive to diazepam than other breeds, but that cavaliers can markedly improve with clonazepam.

 In cases that do not respond to clonazepam and where the episodes are not particularly severe or frequent, it may be best to accept the collapse episodes and try to identify and avoid events or stressors that may trigger the episodes.
 In severe cases, treatment can be tried with acetazolamide (Diamox), which is a carbonic anhydrase inhibitor which has shown some efficacy in autosomal dominant hyperkalemic periodic paralysis.
 Use of acetazolamide must only be done under careful veterinary supervision, and a number of dogs do not appear to tolerate the drug very well.